MariuszKaminski/Milestone_Project_4v2/README.md

     <a href="https://protein-shakes-n-snacks.herokuapp.com/">View the live project here.</a>
 </p>

-## This is a web based application designed for the sale of takaway shakes and protein snacks.
+## This is a web based application designed for the sale of takaway shakes and protein snacks. <a name="resp-design-pic"></a>

 <h2 align="center"><img src="https://i.ibb.co/b7R6sqF/responsive-design.png"></h2>